awsdocs/aws-server-migration-service-user-guide/doc_source/VMware.md

-# Installing the Server Migration Connector on VMware<a name="VMware"></a>
+# Install the Server Migration Connector on VMware<a name="VMware"></a>

-This topic describes the steps for setting up AWS SMS to migrate VMs from VMware to Amazon EC2\.
+Use the following information to install the Server Migration Connector, so that you can use AWS SMS to migrate VMs from a VMware environment to Amazon EC2\.

 This information applies only to VMs in an on\-premises VMware environment\.
-For information about migrating VMs from Hyper\-V, see [Installing the Server Migration Connector on Hyper\-V](HyperV.md)\.
+For information about installing the connector on other environments, see [Install the Server Migration Connector](SMS_setup.md)\.

-From a client computer system on your LAN, complete the following steps to set up the AWS Server Migration Connector in your VMware environment\.
-The following procedure assumes that you have already completed [Configure AWS SMS Permissions and Roles](permissions-roles.md)\.
+**Requirements for VMware connector**
++ vCenter version 5\.1 or higher \(validated up to 6\.7\)
++ ESXi 5\.1 or higher \(validated up to 6\.7\)
++ Minimum 8 GiB RAM
++ Minimum available disk storage of 20 GiB \(thin\-provisioned\) or 250 GiB \(thick\-provisioned\)
++ Support for the following network services\.
+Note that you might need to reconfigure your firewall to permit stateful outbound connections from the connector to these services\.
+  + DNS—Allow the connector to initiate connections to port 53 for name resolution\.
+  + HTTPS on vCenter—Allow the connector to initiate secure web connections to port 443 of vCenter\.
+You can also configure a non\-default port at your discretion\.
+If your vCenter Server is configured to use a non\-default port, specify both the vCenter's hostname and port, separated by a colon \(for example, `HOSTNAME:PORT` or `IP:PORT`\) in the vCenter Service Account page in **Connector setup**\.
+  + HTTPS on ESXi—Allow the connector to initiate secure web connections to port 443 of the ESXi hosts containing the VMs you intend to migrate\.
+  + NTP—Optionally allow the connector outbound access to port 123 for time synchronization\.
+If the connector synchronizes its clock with the ESXi host, this is unnecessary\.
++ Allow outbound connections from the connector to the following URL ranges:
+  + \*\.amazonaws\.com
+  + \*\.aws\.amazon\.com

 **To set up the connector for a VMware environment**